vaibhaoy19/vaibhaoy19/README.md

 ## 🚀 About Me
 I'm an **AWS & DevOps Engineer** from 🇮🇳 India, passionate about designing scalable cloud infrastructure and implementing automation solutions.
-With hands-on experience in **AWS services, DevOps tools, and CI/CD pipelines**, I focus on building **production-ready deployments** and **cloud-native applications**.
+With hands-on experience in **AWS services, DevOps tools, and CI/CD pipelines**, I focus on building production-ready deployments and cloud-native applications.

-- 🔭 Currently working on **cloud automation, containerization, and DevOps pipelines**
+🔭 Currently working on **cloud automation, containerization, and DevOps pipelines**
-- 🌱 Continuously learning **Kubernetes, Terraform, and emerging DevOps best practices**
+🌱 Continuously learning **Kubernetes, Terraform, and emerging DevOps best practices**
-- 👯 Open to collaborate on **cloud projects and open-source DevOps initiatives**
+👯 Open to collaborate on **cloud projects and open-source DevOps initiatives**
-- 💬 Ask me about **AWS, Docker, Jenkins, Kubernetes, and CI/CD automation**
+💬 Ask me about **AWS, Docker, Jenkins, Kubernetes, and CI/CD automation**
-- ⚡ Fun fact: I love sharing knowledge through **mentoring & building real-world projects**
+⚡ Fun fact: I love **sharing knowledge through mentoring & building real-world projects**

 ---